-The amount of aggregate remuneration sought to be approved by shareholders and the manner in which it is apportioned amongst Directors is reviewed annually.
+The amount of aggregate remuneration sought to be approved by shareholders and the way it is apportioned amongst Directors is reviewed periodically.
 The Board considers fees paid to non-executive directors of comparable companies when undertaking the annual review process.

 Each of the non-executive Directors receives a fixed fee for their services as directors.
-There is no direct link between service fees paid to any of the Directors and corporate performance.
+There is no direct link between remuneration paid to any of the Directors and corporate performance.